Just-We-On/rsi-bot/README.md

 - Create a config.py file in your local directory and set your Binance API Public Key equal to API_KEY, set your API private key equal to API_SECRET
 - If you want to use the twilio SMS feature then repeat the same steps with account_sid and auth_token
 - Once you've set up the Twilio and Binance API, you can adjust the buy/sell parameter to adjust how risky you want the program to behave.
 You can also choose the 5 cryptocurrencies you want to trade.

+Disclaimer: This program is just for learning purposes and I do not guarantee any potential success/profits from using it.
+Use this code at your own risk